Towards Sample-Optimal Compressive Phase Retrieval with Sparse and Generative Priors: Abstract

 \section{Abstract}

-Compressive phase retrieval is a popular variant of the standard compressive sensing problem, in which the measurements only contain magnitude information.
-In this paper, motivated by recent advances in deep generative models, we provide recovery guarantees with order-optimal sample complexity bounds for phase retrieval with generative priors.
+Compressive phase retrieval is a popular variant of the standard compressive sensing problem in which the measurements only contain magnitude information.
+In this paper, motivated by recent advances in deep generative models, we provide recovery guarantees with near-optimal sample complexity for phase retrieval with generative priors.
 We first show that when using i.i.d.
-Gaussian measurements and an $L$-Lipschitz continuous generative model with bounded $k$-dimensional inputs, roughly $O(k \log L)$ samples suffice to guarantee that the signal is close to any vector that minimizes an amplitude-based empirical loss function.
-Attaining this sample complexity with a practical algorithm remains a difficult challenge, and a popular spectral initialization method has been observed to pose a major bottleneck.
-To partially address this, we further show that roughly $O(k \log L)$ samples ensure sufficient closeness between the signal and any {\em globally optimal} solution to an optimization problem designed for spectral initialization (though finding such a solution may still be challenging).
-We adapt this result to sparse phase retrieval, and show that $O(s \log n)$ samples are sufficient for a similar guarantee when the underlying signal is $s$-sparse and $n$-dimensional, matching an information-theoretic lower bound.
-While our guarantees do not directly correspond to a practical algorithm, we propose a practical spectral initialization method motivated by our findings, and experimentally observe significant performance gains over various existing spectral initialization methods of sparse phase retrieval.
+Gaussian measurements and an $L$-Lipschitz continuous generative model with bounded $k$-dimensional inputs, roughly $O(k \log L)$ samples suffice to guarantee that any signal minimizing an amplitude-based empirical loss function is close to the true signal.
+Attaining this sample complexity with a practical algorithm remains a difficult challenge, and finding a good initialization for gradient-based methods has been observed to pose a major bottleneck.
+To partially address this, we further show that roughly $O(k \log L)$ samples ensure sufficient closeness between the underlying signal and any {\em globally optimal} solution to an optimization problem designed for spectral initialization (though finding such a solution may still be challenging).
+We also adapt this result to sparse phase retrieval, and show that $O(s \log n)$ samples are sufficient for a similar guarantee when the underlying signal is $s$-sparse and $n$-dimensional, matching an information-theoretic lower bound.
+While these guarantees do not directly correspond to a practical algorithm, we propose a practical spectral initialization method motivated by our findings, and experimentally observe performance gains over various existing spectral initialization methods for sparse phase retrieval.